 Care packages become a competition among parents.
 In our experience they also clutter the cabin with unnecessary junk.
 Therefore we do not allow them at Nock-A-Mixon.
 Should your child need something (eyeglasses, shin guards, book, etc.) that package is easily cleared through the office.

 Laundry is done once a week using an outside company which picks up laundry directly from camp, washes it, and then returns it.
-Each camper receives a personalized bag with a printed label that has the camper’s name as well as a bar code ID, which allows the bag to be tracked from pickup to delivery.
+Each camper receives a personalized bag with a printed label that has the camper’s name, which allows the bag to be tracked from pickup to delivery.

-Yes, the camp has doctors that live on-site and rotate throughout the summer.
-We also have 5-6 nurses who live in the health center, throughout the whole camp season.
+Yes.
+We have doctors that live on-site and rotate during the summer.
+We also have 7 nurses who live in the health center throughout the entire camp season.

-We take our campers on a variety of different trips during the summer.
-Please see the Special Events & Trips section of our website.
+We take a variety of different trips during the summer.
+Please see our Special Events & Trips section of our website.

-Few camps have the indoor facilities we have.
+Rain does not slow down the fun of camp.
+Few camps have as many indoor facilities as we have.
 These facilities allow us to keep our campers active during rainy days.
-There is covered gaga, hockey, basketball, arts and crafts, dance, gymnastics, drama, dodgeball and spinning.
-Of course we have gotten creative at times with newspaper fashion shows, giant jenga, team building games and much more.
-Rain does not slow down the fun of camp.
+There is covered gaga, aeroball, hockey, basketball, arts and crafts, dance, gymnastics, drama, dodgeball and spinning.
+We also use Lumar Hall, Canteen and our Amphitheater for sing-a-longs, game shows and bunk unity activities.